hphelion/documentation/cloudos/manage.administration-dashboard.welcome.md

 #### Settings Tab

-Every HP Cloud OS Administration Dashboard user can see the Settings tab.
+Every HP Helion Cloud OS Administration Dashboard user can see the Settings tab.

 Every window in the Administration Dashboard provides a link to this tab.